Blind Cave Tetra Care: The Eyeless Wonder of the Aquarium World

 Breeding & Reproduction

-Blind cave tetras are egg scatterers and can be bred in captivity with some effort.
+Blind cave tetras are egg scatterers and is bred in captivity with some effort.
 They’re actually a popular research organism, so breeding protocols are well documented.

 Breeding Setup